New Forest - Beaulieu Heath

 Beaulieu Heath occupies several square miles centred on an old airfield which is now used for flying model aircraft.
 There are several car parks located around the western and northern peripheries of the heath, notably at Hatchet Pond, Crockford, Beaulieu Heath and Hawkhill.
 Two particular areas of the heath to visit for butterflies, and to gain an appreciation of the different habitats and scenery, are around the old airfield and at Crockford Bridge.
 I describe these in turn below.

 The old airfield on Beaulieu Heath not only offers a chance to see all the heathland butterfly species, but provides an easy circular (or rather pentagonal) walk which can be completed comfortably in approximately 1½ hours.
 The best car park in this case in Beaulieu Heath (map), which is also the one used by most of the model aircraft enthusiasts.
-Basically one just follows the pentagonal track around the airfield.
-For your first visit, it's probably easier to do this in the anti-clockwise direction, but it makes little difference of course.
+Basically one just follows the pentagonal track around the airfield, in either direction.
 In saying 'follow the track', I really mean use the track as a route guide to exploring areas of the heath along its margins on either side (you won't see much if you stay on the track!).
-The first of the key heathland species to emerge are Silver-studded Blue, typically in mid-June, followed by Dark Green Fritillary in early July; closely followed by Grayling.
+The first of the key heathland species to emerge are Silver-studded Blue, typically in mid-June, followed by Dark Green Fritillary in early July, closely followed by Grayling.
 A good time to visit for all three species is therefore mid-July.
 Note that heathland Dark Greens tend to emerge a little later than their chalk downland counter-parts, owing to the cooler, damper habitat here.